Huangcai

 Huangcai Town (黄材镇) is a rural town in Ningxiang City, Hunan Province, China.
 It is surrounded by Xiangzikou Town, Shatian Township and Weishan Township on the west, Songmutang Town on the north, Hengshi Town on the east, and Laoliangcang Town and Liushahe Town on the south.
 As of the 2000 census it had a population of 55,412 and an area of 220 km2.
 It is known for the bronze culture of the Shang culture at Laoliangcang Town.

-Administrative division
+Administrative divisions

 The town is divided into 16 villages and one community: